 Can You Get a Medical Marijuana Card for Chronic Pain in Arkansas?

 Chronic pain is the No. 1 reason why patients seek medical marijuana.
-But if you’re hoping to obtain a medical marijuana card for chronic pain in Arkansas, you may be confused by the language of the law.
+But if you’re hoping to obtain an Arkansas medical marijuana card for chronic pain, you may be confused by the language of the law.
 This guide will provide clarity to the issue.

 Is Chronic Pain a Qualifying Condition for Medical Marijuana in Arkansas?